Kotti/Kotti/docs/index.rst

 kotti.includes
 ``````````````

-``kotti.includes`` is what you'll use most often to activate third
-party packages.
+``kotti.includes`` defines a list of hooks that will be called by
+Kotti when it starts up.
+This gives the opportunity to third party
+packages to add registrations to the `Pyramid Configurator API`_ in
+order to configure views and more.

 As an example, we'll add the `kotti_twitter`_ extension to add a
 Twitter profile widget to the right column of all pages.
 First we